 Best overall product to treat melasma

-Hydroquinone is an FDA-approved skin-lightening agent that works by inhibiting the skin’s pigment-producing cells.
-Six of our experts named it as an extremely effective way to treat melasma flare-ups, especially via products that combine hydroquinone with other active ingredients like exfoliating acids.
-Dr. Y. Claire Chang of Union Square Laser Dermatology likes Ambi Fade Cream, in particular, because it contains vitamin E and lactic acid to help with simultaneously exfoliating and softening skin.
-But, she warns, it isn’t an overnight fix or something to be used indefinitely.
-“It can take two to three months to see results,” she says, “and should not be used for more than three to six months at a time.”
-You should apply a thin layer only to the melasma itself, though, not to the rest of the skin, and wear SPF consistently to make sure no new melasma forms.
+Hydroquinone is one of those much-discussed ingredients.
+On one hand, the FDA-approved skin-lightening agent is very effective (six of our experts named it as an extremely effective way to treat melasma flare-ups, especially via products that combine hydroquinone with other active ingredients like exfoliating acids), but it can also cause permanent skin damage if used too long or in very high concentrations.
+“It can take two to three months to see results,” says Dr. Y. Claire Chang of Union Square Dermatology, “and should not be used for more than three to six months at a time.”
+It works by inhibiting the skin’s pigment-producing cells.
+Chang likes Ambi Fade Cream in particular because it contains vitamin E and lactic acid to help with simultaneously exfoliating and softening skin.
+You should apply a thin layer only to the melasma itself, not to the rest of the skin, and wear SPF consistently to make sure no new melasma forms.
 And if your melasma pops up during pregnancy, you should wait until after giving birth before applying this or any other product formulated with hydroquinone.

-Best serums to treat melasma
+Best serum to treat melasma

-Best moisturizer to treat melasma
+Best less expensive serum to treat melasma

 Best product to use at night to prevent and treat melasma